What are the passport requirements for an eTA Canada?

 Has your passport almost expired?
-If your passport expires before you expect to leave Canada again, you need first need to apply for a new passport.
+If your passport expires before you expect to leave Canada again, you first need to apply for a new passport.
 You can then apply for your eTA when you receive a new passport.
 In urgent cases, you can make use of an emergency passport.
-Inform with the passport office for the required steps.
+Inform at the passport office for the required steps.

 Does your passport meet the requirements?